-Mendocino and nearby villages offer a wealth of gay-friendly inns and B&Bs, including some of the most luxurious getaways in Northern California.
+Mendocino and nearby villages offer a wealth of gay-friendly inns and B&Bs, including some of the most luxurious getaways in northern California.
 Right downtown, the sumptuous Joshua Grindle Inn contains perhaps the cushiest guest rooms around, many with deep whirlpool tubs.
 Three of them are set inside one of the several imposing wooden water towers that punctuate Mendocino's skyline.
 A short drive south of town near verdant Van Damme State Park, the Glendeven Inn looks like a Maine farmhouse and is surrounded by lush gardens and dewy meadows.
 Most of the rooms here have private decks overlooking the ocean and are warmed by fireplaces.

 Young, ambitious owners have transformed MacCallum House into a top-notch luxury inn and restaurant with a cozy bar that's lovely for wine-tasting.
 Many of the rooms are in the 1882 gingerbread Victorian, and several outbuildings afford brilliant water views.
-In the restaurant, tuck into a plate of caramelized scallops with a fondue of Belgian endive, applewood-smoked bacon, and port wine.
+In the restaurant, dive into a plate of caramelized scallops with a fondue of Belgian endive, applewood-smoked bacon, and port wine.

-Just a few miles south of downtown Mendocino on Highway 1, the historic Little River Inn is another excellent option with stunning views overlooking spectacular Van Damme Beach and Pacific Ocean.
+Just a few miles south of downtown Mendocino on Highway 1, the historic Little River Inn is another excellent option with stunning views overlooking spectacular Van Damme Beach and the Pacific Ocean.
 Set on a 225-acre parcel of sweeping lawns and forested hillsides, the inn property comprises a golf course, spa, two lighted tennis courts, an outstanding restaurant serving local seafood and steaks, and a variety of accommodations set among several buildings, most with sweeping ocean views and private or shared balconies, and many with hot tubs, fireplaces, and refrigerators.
 Run by the same hospitable family for five generations, the inn is also a favorite destination for weddings and has hosted several same-sex ceremonies.Continue to 5 of 7 below.

 05 of 07

-Coastal Mendocino: Driving Scenic Highway 1
+Driving Scenic Highway 1

 About 20 miles down Highway 1 in the dramatically situated village of Elk, consider the Elk Cove Inn and Spa, a fancy small hotel set on breathtaking grounds that tumble toward the ocean.
-It's just a short walk along Highway 1 from Queenie's Roadhouse, a quirky little cafe set inside a vintage auto garage.
+It's just a short walk along Highway 1 from Queenie's Roadhouse Cafe, a quirky little cafe set inside a vintage auto garage.
 Stopping for a meal here followed by an afternoon massage at the Elk Cove Inn is a terrific way to end a weekend in Mendocino.Continue to 6 of 7 below.

 06 of 07